inspiredlabs/rvo.lt/site/content/hefts/active-shelter.md

 Initially mobile, the **Technical Block** can be deployed in emergency, onto under-used urban space or <!--temporarily,--> anywhere&nbsp;permissable!

-Discrete from a greenhouse, living quarters and storage the **Technical Block** is easy to&nbps;move.
+Discrete from a greenhouse, living quarters and storage the **Technical Block** is easy to move.

 ## Discrete, iterative design